-- 1. Systems, products or services storing critical (protected) information.
-Examples of these systems, products or services include and are not limited to mission-critical systems, OneUSG, databases and warehouses, email and internet facing web servers and portals. - 2.
-Systems, products or services permitting privileged access (e.g. administrator roles), remote access, servers critical to supporting business function and all single sign-on systems. - 3.
-All remaining systems, products or services supporting the organization.
+Tier I: Systems, products, or services storing classified information1.
+Examples of these systems, products, or services include but are not limited to mission-critical systems, OneUSG, databases and warehouses, email and internet facing web servers and portals.

+Tier II: Systems, products, or services permitting privileged access (e.g., administrator roles), remote access, servers critical to supporting business function and all single sign-on systems.

+Tier III: All remaining systems, products, or services supporting the organization.